top of page

 Fill out the Foster Caregiver Application through the link below, to describe yourself and your home environment.

-Once the application is reviewed, an interview and home inspection is scheduled to ensure you and your home will be a good fit.
-If approved, we may place a cat shortly thereafter or wait until a suitable kitty is found.
+Once the application is reviewed, an interview and home inspection is scheduled to ensure that you and your home will be a good fit.
+If approved, we may place a cat shortly thereafter or wait until a compatible kitty is found.

 Please understand that not all applicants will be accepted into this program or matched with a kitty right away.
 We make all decisions based on what's best for a particular cat in a long-term foster situation.
 We also want to ensure a positive and fulfilling experience for you, as a cat foster parent.